Skip to main content

 Age

 Epsom salt baths are safe for people of all ages.
 Since it improves brain activity, parents prefer utilizing an Epsom salt soak for their kids every once in a while.
-With that being said, you have to consider a typical kid’s behaviour during bath time.
+But, you have to consider a typical kid’s behaviour during bath time.

-Children, especially babies, tend to not have the best control.
+Children, especially babies, don’t have the best self-control.
 More often than not, they’ll be a little rowdy.
 They might end up accidentally ingesting some of the bath water.
 Because of the taste, a baby will cough it up, trying to gag it out.

-If they do take it in, possible side effects include bloating, an upset stomach, and maybe a bit of diarrhoea.
+If they take it in, possible side effects include bloating, an upset stomach, and maybe diarrhoea.
 Even if that’s the case, it’s best not to panic.
 Kindly wipe off the excess Epsom salt bath water from their mouths, give them water, and call your local authorities for help.

 Hot Tub Usage

 Finding the right temperature for your Epsom salt bath is crucial.
-Not only does it aid in your relaxation, but it also helps with the absorption of magnesium.
-You might think that putting some Epsom salt in your hot tub is okay.
-Well, not really
+Not only does it aid in your relaxation, but it also helps with magnesium absorption.
+You might think adding Epsom salt to your hot tub is okay.
+Well, not really.

 Hot tubs have to have a certain pH level.
 It should be in the range of 7.2-7.8, give or take.
 Mixing in some Epsom salt will disrupt its delicate balance.
 Besides, you can’t have bath salts with those jets.
-You should have this bath in still water for the best results.
+You get the best results with still water.

 In Conclusion